EternityYW/Metacognitive-Prompting/README.md

 ## Experimental Results
 The experimental results for each dataset can be found in "[./results](./results/)".

+Please refer to our full [paper](https://arxiv.org/pdf/2308.05342.pdf) for more details.

 ## Citation
 If you find this work helpful, please consider citing as follows: